dddrrreee/cs140e-23win/README.md

-With that said, I set aside the entire quarter to work on this course, so am happy to help people that need it --- some of the biggest success stories last year were from students that had an initially large gap between their understanding and the topic but started to really "get it" after some weeks of struggle.
+With that said, I set aside the entire quarter to work on this course, so am happy to help people that need it --- some of the biggest success stories from past years were from students that had an initially large gap between their understanding and the topic but started to really "get it" after 4-5 weeks of struggle.

 ------------------------------------------------------------------------
 ### Lab policies.